5 Parenting Tips From My Mother-In-Law That I Couldn't Follow

 Share

 We got along great, unlike many women do with their mothers-in-law.
-And unlike many new moms, I didn’t clash with her when it came to parenting my baby boy.
+And unlike many new moms, I didn’t clash with my mother-in-law when it came to parenting my baby boy.
 I never felt disrespected by her.
 Not even in terms of parenting.
 Maybe that’s why I never felt compelled to object to any of the well-meaning advice she gave me!

 My mother-in-law doled out the tips, and I was happy to take them.
 Usually, there were times I had to look the other way and do my own thing, though.
 Here’s some of the stuff I just couldn’t stick with.